babylard/NetScan/README.md

 ![image](https://github.com/babylard/NetScan/assets/75695872/40ad710c-4471-4910-91e3-2e29567890dc)

 # Dependencies
-You may require WinPcap, Npcap, or other Packet Capturing software for the program to work properly.
-These will be listed below.
+You'll probably need WinPcap, Npcap, or other Packet Capturing software for the program to work properly.

 Be sure to run `pip install -r requirements.txt` to install all needed modules to function.